awsdocs/iam-user-guide/doc_source/id_credentials_mfa_enable_virtual.md

 You can have only one virtual MFA device assigned to a user at a time\.
 If the user loses a device or needs to replace it for any reason, you must first deactivate the old device\.
 Then you can add the new device for the user\.
 + To deactivate the device currently associated with a user, see [Deactivating MFA Devices](id_credentials_mfa_disable.md)\.
-+ To add a replacement virtual MFA device for an IAM user, follow the steps in the procedure [Enable a Virtual MFA Device for an IAM User \(AWS Management Console\)](#enable-virt-mfa-for-iam-user) above\.
++ To add a replacement virtual MFA device for an IAM user, follow the steps in the procedure [Enable a Virtual MFA Device for an IAM User \(Console\)](#enable-virt-mfa-for-iam-user) above\.
 + To add a replacement virtual MFA device for the AWS account root user, follow the steps in the procedure [Enable a Virtual MFA Device for Your AWS Account Root User \(Console\)](#enable-virt-mfa-for-root) earlier in this topic\.